Last Updated on July 20, 2021 by Dr. Sanusi Umar, MD

 Polygonum multiflorum, also known as Fo-Ti, or He Shou Wu, is a tuber fleece flower.
-Its roots are highly valued for their healing properties in ancient Chinese medicine.
+Its roots are valued for their healing properties in ancient Chinese medicine.
 Recently, its reported health benefits have attracted worldwide attention, including the scientific community.
-Now, researchers are taking a closer look to see if it is possible for individuals to reduce shedding and renew growth through the approach of a Polygonum multiflorum hair treatment, taken orally or topically.
+Now, researchers are taking a closer look to see if individuals can reduce shedding and renew growth through a Polygonum multiflorum hair treatment approach, taken orally or topically.

 The Research on Polygonum Multiflorum, Fo-Ti Root For Hair Loss

-In the past, individuals have used the essence of Polygonum multiflorum to treat a very wide range of health conditions, including neurodegenerative disorders, liver conditions, atherosclerosis, sleep problems, diabetes, and even cancer.
+In the past, individuals have used the essence of Polygonum multiflorum to treat an extensive range of health conditions, including neurodegenerative disorders, liver conditions, atherosclerosis, sleep problems, diabetes, and even cancer.
 Scientists are now interested in the possibility of using this herb to help with hair loss conditions.

-A large study was conducted on 507 participants to observe the effects of Fo Ti or Polygonum multiflorum on hair loss when taken orally (1).
-After collecting and analyzing their data, the researchers found:
+A large study was conducted on 507 participants to observe the effects of Fo-Ti or Polygonum multiflorum on hair loss when taken orally (1).
+Here are what the researchers found after collecting and analyzing their data:

 - 77% of the participants experienced significantly reduced hair loss.

 - 95% of the subjects noticed that issues with excessive shedding had stopped.